atreyasha/sentiment-argument-mining/docs/shankar_todos.md

 1. Documentation/Visualization

-    1.  **TODO** fill up pydocstrings in appropriate style for all functions
+    1.  **TODO** add workflow for plotting results/data and figure out optparse arguments/help for R

-    2.  **TODO** add workflow for plotting results/data and figure out optparse arguments/help for R
+    2.  **TODO** fix up all readmes for clarity, update R requirements in readme, push readme with comprehensive infomration minus evaluation on UNSC corpus first

     3.  **TODO** add section for final evaluation on UNSC corpus, with new pre~processing~ script

-    4.  fix up all readmes for clarity, update R requirements in readme
+    4.  fill up pydocstrings in appropriate style for all functions

     5.  update all information to indicate procedures and articles involved, so users can find relevant information